subfuzion/appmesh-blog/colorapp/walkthrough.md

 ![appmesh-console-cloudformation-demo-stacks](appmesh-console-cloudformation-demo-stacks.svg)

-You can also confirm status with the CLI:
+You can also confirm status with the AWS CLI:

 ```
 $ aws cloudformation describe-stacks --stack-name DEMO-vpc --query 'Stacks[0].StackStatus'